beberlei/context/README.md

 In this example there is absolutely no abstraction between model, persistence and controller.
-To achieve some way of abstraction the entity manager service + finder has to be hidden behind an interface:
+To achieve some way of abstraction the entity manager service + finder has to be hidden behind an interface + implementation:

     <?php
     class UserRepository implements UserRepositoryInterface
     {
-        private $em;
-        // constructor omitted
+        private $em; // constructor omitted

         public function find($id)
         {
             $user = $this->em->find('MyApplication\Entity\User', $id);

-            if (!$user) {
+            if ( ! $user) {
-                throw new EntityNotFoundException('MyApplication\Entity\User', $id);
+                throw new UserNotFoundException($id);
             }

             return $user;
         }
     }

-The controller could then be rewritten using a command/work pattern using some anonymous functions:
+The controller could then be rewritten using a command/work pattern:

     <?php